freeCodeCamp/guide/src/pages/developer-ethics/index.md

 Developer Ethics describes the field of ethics as it is applied to the behavior of software developers.

-According to [The Internet Encyclopedia of Philosophy](http://www.iep.utm.edu/ethics/), the field of ethics (or moral philosophy) involves "systematizing, defending, and recommending concepts of right and wrong."
+According to <a href='http://www.iep.utm.edu/ethics/' target='_blank' rel='nofollow'>The Internet Encyclopedia of Philosophy</a>, the field of ethics (or moral philosophy) involves "systematizing, defending, and recommending concepts of right and wrong."

 Over the years a number of organizations and individuals have attempted to codify developer ethics into a variety of oaths, pledges, and codes of conduct.